DIRECTOR’S MESSAGE

 COURSES

-Day and Time: Thursdays 2pm to 3:30pm
+Day and Time: Wednesdays 6pm to 7:30pm

-Art Practice: Visual Arts
+Art Practice: Professional Development

 By Registration

-Art Practice: Textile Arts
+Art Practice: Textile Arts and Performing Arts

 By Registration